benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 **The __match_args__ magic.** In my opinion the `__match_args__` feature is too magical, and requires developers to decide which of a class's attributes should be position-matchable, if any.
 It's also strange that the `__match_args__` order could be different from the order of the class's `__init__` parameters (though in practice you'd try not to do that).
 I can see why they've included this feature, as it makes the likes of AST node matching really nice, but it's not very explicit.

-**Cost for other implementations.** CPython is by far the most commonly-used Python interpreter, but there are also others, such as PyPy and Micropython, that will have to decide whether or not to implement this feature.
+**Cost for other implementations.** CPython is by far the most commonly-used Python interpreter, but there are also others, such as PyPy and MicroPython, that will have to decide whether or not to implement this feature.
 Other interpreters are always playing catch-up anyway, but a feature of this size at this stage in the game will make it even harder for other implementations to keep up.

+Originally I was also concerned that `match` class patterns don't play well with Python's use of [duck typing](https://en.wikipedia.org/wiki/Duck_typing), where you just access attributes and call methods on an object, *without* checking its type first (for example, when using [file-like objects](https://docs.python.org/3/glossary.html#term-file-object)).

+With class patterns, however, you specify the type, and it performs an `isinstance` check.
+Duck typing is still possible using `object()`, but it's a bit strange.
+However, now that I've used the feature, I think this is mostly a theoretical concern -- the places you'd use class patterns don't really overlap with the places you'd use duck typing.

 ## Wrapping up